-A good rule of thumb for all of your planning is the 3 year rule.
-If you anticipate needing the funds in the account in the next 3 years, than cash is the only suitable allocation.
+A good rule of thumb for all of your planning is the 3-year rule.
+If you anticipate needing the funds in the account in the next 3 years, then cash is likely the only suitable allocation.
 Consider evaluating your various accounts to assess how you envision using the funds and if your time frame matches the allocation and investment vehicles funding those accounts.
-Each account should one, and only one, job.
+Each account should have one, and only one, job.

 Planning Makes it possible.